 A “designated” rather than a “dedicated” point of contact will be sufficient for abuse reporting purposes, since the primary concern is to have one contact point that third parties can go to and expect a response from.

-P/P providers should be fully contactable (but note that the WG has yet to reach agreement on whether adopting Section 2.3 (from the 2013 RAA Interim Privacy & Proxy Specification) will be sufficient in this regard).
+P/P providers should be fully contactable, through the publication of contact details on their websites in a manner modelled after Section 2.3 of the 2013 RAA Specification on Privacy and Proxy Registrations.

 Requirements relating to the forms of alleged malicious conduct to be covered by the designated published point of contact at an ICANN-accredited privacy/proxy service provider should include a list of the forms of malicious conduct to be covered.
 These requirements should allow for enough flexibility to accommodate new types of malicious conduct.
-By way of example, Section 3 of the Public Interest Commitments (PIC) Specification in the New gTLD Registry Agreement or Safeguard 2, Annex 1 of the GAC’s Beijing Communique could serve as starting points for developing such a list.Inter Registrar Transfer Policy
+By way of example, Section 3 of the Public Interest Commitments (PIC) Specification in the New gTLD Registry Agreement or Safeguard 2, Annex 1 of the GAC’s Beijing Communiqué could serve as starting points for developing such a list.

+The designated point of contact for a P/P provider should be capable and authorized to investigate and handle abuse reports and information requests received (a standard similar to that currently required for a Transfer Emergency Action Contact under the Inter-Registrar Transfer Policy (“IRTP”)).

+STANDARD FORM & REQUIREMENTS FOR ABUSE REPORTING & INFORMATION REQUESTS:

-A standardized form for information requests and reports should be developed, to also include space for free form text.
-It was also suggested that providers should have the ability to “categorize” reports received, in order to facilitate responsiveness.
+A standardized form for information requests and reports should be developed for the purpose of reporting abuse and submitting requests (including requests for customer information), to also include space for free form text.
+Providers should also have the ability to “categorize” reports received, in order to facilitate responsiveness.

+RELAYING (FORWARDING) OF THIRD-PARTY REQUESTS:

 Regarding Relaying (Forwarding) of Electronic Communications: